Plandek/api-docs/metric-input.md

 ## `filters`

-This is the object that determines which
+This is the object that determines which items will be taken into account in the calculation.

 ### `clientKey`